MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 #### To clone a rule:
 1. Select a rule, and then click **Clone**.

-  This action creates a copy of the selected rule and automatically sets the status to **Inactive**.
+   This creates a copy of the selected rule and automatically sets the status to **Inactive**.

 1. Update the rule, and then click **Publish**.

-1. By default, the new rule displays at the bottom of the page.
-To move the rule to a new position:
+   By default, the new rule displays at the bottom of the page.

+1. To move the rule to a new position:
    1. Navigate to the **Rules** management page.
    1. Select the rule, drag it to its new position, and then click **Save order**.

 ### Edit an existing rule
 When you modify a rule that has been published, Fraud Protection saves the changes you make as a *draft* until you publish your changes.
 A draft is visible only to the person who creates it, until it is published.

 To edit an already-published rule:
 1. Select the rule and click **Edit**.

     A **Draft** tab and a **Published** tab appears.

 1. Select the **Draft** tab and make your changes to the rule.

     As you make changes, Fraud Protection automatically saves a draft.

 1. To publish your changes, click **Publish**.

     When you publish a draft, Fraud Protection overwrites the original published version of the rule with the changes you made in the draft version of the rule.

 1. To discard your changes, click **Discard**.

     When you discard your changes, Fraud Protection deletes the draft but retains the original published rule.

 > [!NOTE]